Marc-Solution/Mavera/README.md

 ### GitHub Pages

 This projects was developed using Gitpod and Vs code. committed to git and pushed to GitHub from Gitpod.
 The website is published on Github pages.
-To view the web-site click the following link. https://marc-solution.github.io/Mavera/
+To view the website click the following link. https://marc-solution.github.io/Mavera/

 These steps were taken to deploy this page to GitHub Pages from its Github repository: